Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on experiments

-Table \ref{table:dataset_spec2} details the datasets used, which are the same ones that were considered in \cite{fortuin2019gpvae}.
-The columns are defined as: $n_c \in \NN$ denotes the number of classes if the dataset is labelled, $m \in (0, 1)$ denotes ratio of missing data, $d \in \NN$ denotes the state space dimension of input sequences, $L_\bX \in \NN$ denotes the length of sequences, $n_\bX, n_{\bX_\star} \in \NN$ denote the number of examples in the respective training and testing sets.
-As is visible, for Sprites no labels are available, while for Physionet all examples are included in the training set.
-For HMNIST, the MNAR version was used, which was found to be the most difficult missingness mechanism in \cite{fortuin2019gpvae}.
+Table \ref{table:dataset_spec2} details the datasets used, which are the same ones as considered in \citet{fortuin2019gpvae}.
+The columns are defined as: $n_c \in \NN$ denotes the number of classes if the dataset is labelled, $m \in (0, 1)$ denotes ratio of missing data, $d \in \NN$ denotes the state space dimension of sequences, $L_\bx \in \NN$ denotes the sequence length, $n_\bX, n_{\bX_\star} \in \NN$ denote the number of examples in the respective training and testing sets.
+For Sprites no labels are available, while for Physionet all examples are in the training set and no ground truth values are available.
+For HMNIST, the MNAR version was used, the most difficult missingness mechanism \citep{fortuin2019gpvae}.

-\paragraph{Experiments details.} As depicted in Figure \ref{fig:gpvae_nlst_encoder}, the difference between the original GP-VAE model and ours is that is that we additionally employ a single bidirectional NLST block (B-NLST) in the encoder network following the convolutional layer, but preceding the time-distributed dense layers.
+\paragraph{Experiment details.} As depicted in Figure \ref{fig:gpvae_ls2t_encoder}, the difference between the original GP-VAE model and ours is that is that we additionally employ a single bidirectional Seq2Tens block (B-LS2T) in the encoder network following the convolutional layer, but preceding the time-distributed dense layers.
 The motivation for this is that the original encoder only takes local sequential structure into account using the convolutional layer.
-Hence, it does not exploit global information about the sequence, which might limit flexibility and expressiveness of the encoder network.
+Hence, it does not exploit global sequential information, which might limit the expressiveness of the encoder network.
 This limitation can lead to suboptimal inference, due to the fact that the encoder is not able to represent a rich enough subset of the variational family of distributions.
-This is called the amortization gap in the literature \cite{Cremer2018inference}.
+This is called the amortization gap in the literature \citep{Cremer2018inference}.